VanOvermeire/rust-macros-book/README.md

-# Rust Power Tools
+# Write Powerful Rust Macros

 ## Overview

-This is the code for Manning's _Rust Power Tools_ book.
+This is the code for Manning's _Write Powerful Rust Macros_ book.

 The code is organized by chapter.
 Exercise solutions are _not_ located in a separate appendix directory, instead they sit next to the example code for the chapter they appeared in, and always end in `-exercise`.
 Every project besides the exercise solutions represents either a complete example, or (since many chapters are based around a single example) show stages in the development of that example.
 Each one contains a README file that gives some idea what part of the chapter it is related to.

-// TODO add readmes to every project!

 ## Util